10 – I Wonder Why

-Dion and the Belmonts signed a record contract in 1957 and had a wonderful string of hits over the next couple of years.
-In 1960, Dion Dimucci decided it was time to embark on a solo career.
-It was a wise choice because Dion DiMucci would go on to compose, record and release some of the biggest songs of the 1960s.
-Known simply just as Dion, his music would infiltrate popular culture on a mass level.
-Even 50 years later, people still listen to Dion’s classic songs like “Runaround Sue,” “The Wanderer,” “Teenager In Love,” and so on.
-They are constantly played at weddings and continued to be played on radio stations, tv soundtracks and in the homes of millions still on a daily basis.
+Dion and the Belmonts signed a record contract in 1957 and had an incredible string of hits over the next couple of years.
+In 1960, Dion DiMucci decided it was time to embark on a solo career.
+It was a wise choice because Dion DiMucci would go on to compose, record, and release some of the biggest songs of the 1960s.
+Known simply as Dion, his music would infiltrate popular culture on a mass level.
+Even 50 years later, people still listen to Dion’s classic songs, such as “Runaround Sue,” “The Wanderer,” and “Teenager In Love,” among others.
+They are constantly played at weddings and continue to be played on radio stations, TV soundtracks, and in the homes of millions still daily.

 # 10 – I Wonder Why

-We we’ll start out this top 10 Dion and the Belmonts songs list in chronological order with Dion’s hits with the Belmonts.
-Dion and the Belmonts’ first big hit with the song entitled “I Wonder Why.”
-The song was written by Melvin Anderson and Ricardo Weeks.
-“I Wonder Why.” was released in 1958.
-The song “I Wonder Why.” hit the number 22 position on the US Billboard Top 100 in 1958.
-The song’s legendary opening acapella lines I’ve been featured in countless movies and television shows over the past 50 years.
+We’ll start this top 10 Dion and the Belmonts songs list in chronological order with Dion’s hits with the Belmonts.
+Dion and the Belmonts’ first big hit was the song entitled “I Wonder Why.”
+Melvin Anderson and Ricardo Weeks wrote the song.
+“I Wonder Why” was released in 1958.
+The song “I Wonder Why” hit the number 22 position on the US Billboard Top 100 in 1958.
+The song’s legendary opening a acapella lines have been featured in countless movies and television shows over the past 50 years.
 You know this one the first second you hear it.

 # 9 – Teenager In Love

-Continuing with our top 10 Dion and the Belmonts songs list we move ahead in time one year later to 1959.
+Continuing with our top 10 Dion and the Belmonts songs list, we move ahead in time to 1959, one year later.
 As the decade of the 1950s came to a close, Dion and the Belmonts would score the second-highest charting song of their career.
-Their soon-to-be legendary song entitled “Teenager In Love,” become a top 10 hit peaking at number 5 on the US Billboard Top 100 in the year 1959.
+Their soon-to-be legendary song entitled “Teenager In Love” became a top 10 hit, peaking at number 5 on the US Billboard Top 100 in the year 1959.
 The song defines the term iconic.
 How many times have you heard this song and sung this one throughout your lives?

 # 8 – Where or When